Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 1: Verifiability of Security and Safety Requirements Evaluated in Agent Benchmarks

+\textbf{\textit{Verifiable-Rule} policies are preferable to \textit{Task-Specific} policies.} Both contain verifiable requirements, but \textit{Verifiable-Rule} policies state agent-level requirements that generalize across tasks, while \textit{Task-Specific} policies apply only to one specific task and require generating and updating policies per use case.
+In practice, this means either delegating policy generation to a model, which reintroduces the reliability concerns that motivated verifiable policies in the first place, or asking the user to articulate the policy for every input in a verifiable form (e.g. formal notation).
+Both options are problematic: the former undermines reliability, while the latter is impractical in most deployments considering usability and cost.

-\textbf{We need domain-specific agents to enable concrete-rule policies.} Although concrete rules are desirable when building guardrails, it seems challenging to articulate the policy for general-purpose agents, as such agents are intended to support a wide range of use cases, many of which may be entirely unanticipated by the designer.
-Relying on \textit{`common-sense'} may seem more scalable and pragmatic.
-This likely explains why we found concrete-rule policies only for domain-specific agents (Table~\ref{tab:domain_policy_stat}), where identifying concrete policies within a narrow scope appears much more feasible.
-In these settings, although inputs may vary, the intended tasks are clearly defined, the available tools are limited, and the relevant safety and security constraints can be enumerated in advance.
-Under these conditions, policies can be written unambiguously.
-For example, if an agent is designed solely for airline ticket management and has access only to tools for interacting with airline databases, it becomes possible to specify a rule such as ``If any portion of the flight has already been flown, the agent cannot help''~\cite{barres2025tau}.
-In contrast, for general-purpose agents with open-ended tasks and broad tool access, it is far more difficult to specify concrete-rule policies comprehensively.
-We believe there are many settings in which domain-specific agents can be deployed safely and securely while providing concrete value to users and businesses, whereas general-purpose agents remain too risky, even when they are well aligned with some notion of common sense.
-Domain-specific agents with predictable safety and security guarantees are, therefore, in our view, an important direction for industry practice.
+\textbf{Domain-specific agents are more feasible for enumerating \textit{Verifiable-Rule} policies.} Although verifiable requirements are desirable, articulating them for general-purpose agents is hard; their broad use cases make \textit{common-sense} expectations seem more scalable.
+Consistent with this, all \textit{Verifiable-Rule} benchmarks we found target domain-specific agents (\tablename~\ref{tab:domain_policy_stat}): inputs may vary, but the task scope is defined and tools are limited, so verifiable requirements can be enumerated in advance.
+For example, an airline-ticket agent with access only to airline-database tools can be given the requirement \textit{``If flights are flown, agent cannot cancel and refund''}~\cite{barres2025tau}.
+For general-purpose agents with open-ended tasks and broad tool access, comprehensively specifying verifiable requirements is far more difficult.
+Yet 20 of 25 domain-specific benchmarks still do not specify \textit{Verifiable-Rule} policies (\tablename~\ref{tab:domain_policy_stat}), a missed opportunity that we argue should be addressed.
+We believe many settings exist where domain-specific agents can be deployed safely and securely while providing practical value, whereas general-purpose agents remain too risky even when broadly aligned with \textit{common-sense} expectations.
+Domain-specific agents with enforceable security and safety are therefore a promising direction for commercial deployment.